 To simply a bit I will divide it into three parts.

 North Vietnam is where Hanoi, Vietnam’s capital lies.
 The area around Hanoi is also one of the two fertile belts in Vietnam where most of the rice is grown.

 Hanoi – Hanoi is a lovely city famous for its architecture influenced by the French and the Chinese.
-The heart and the cultural center in Hanoi are the Old quarters, a popular spot for tourists.
+The heart and the cultural centre in Hanoi are the Old quarters, a popular spot for tourists.
 Great museums also attract a lot of attention to the city.

 Ha Long Bay – If you are in Hanoi, a one day tour to Ha Long Bay is a must.
 A UNESCO World Heritage Site, Ha Long Bay is known for its emerald waters with thousands of limestone small-sized island covered in rainforests.
 One can also experience an overnight cruise in the area.

 Sa Pa – Sa Pa is known for its gorgeous countered rice fields and is the highest point area in Vietnam by altitude.
 It takes an overnight journey to reach Sa Pa and a trek around the area will get you to experience it in the best way.
 Snowfall is rare by not unheard of in the winter months.

 Da Nang – Apart from Hanoi and Ho Chi Minh City, Da Nang is one of the biggest city in Vietnam.
 Best known for its French resort at Ba Na Hills, Da Nang showcases the ‘Golden Bridge’, one of the most eccentrically designed bridges in the world.
 Da Nang is also the gateway to Hoi An and Hue.